ntu-icpc/npc/25sp/first/solution/B.md

 >
 > Given a distance $$D$$, is it possible to select $$k$$ positions, such that the distance between any two positions is at least $$D$$ (i.e. the distance between neighbouring positions is at least $$D$$).

+Then, we can propose a greedy algorithm to solve the decision version problem:

+1. Sort the positions, set the current latest position as negative infinity ($$-\infty$$)
+2. Enumerate the array, if the current position is at least current latest position $$+ D$$, then select the current position and set it to the current latest position.
+3. If there is at least $$k$$ position chosen, then the answer is `YES`.

 ## Codes

 <details markdown="block">